The emperor’s favourite horse was shod with gold. It had a golden shoe

 would be the death of me.”

-“But I shall try to get so far,” said the beetle; and he went off
+“But I will try to get as far,” said the beetle; and he went off

 without taking formal leave; for that is considered the polite thing